argumatronic/argumatronic/about.md

 One of my boyfriends broke up with me because I never take life seriously enough.

-But I live by these words: *"Don't take life so serious, son, it ain't nohow permanent."*
+*"Don't take life so serious, son, it ain't nohow permanent."*

 I am pretty serious about pie crust, though.
 Don't even come at me with that store bought stuff.